 My default reaction to anything written by Bill James is to remember that he has forgotten 100 times more about baseball than I will ever know.
 If James says Helton is a Hall of Famer, that has to be taken seriously.
 However, James (and Forman from Baseball-Reference) have provided us with tools that allow us to go through the exercise of seeing for ourselves if we agree with his conclusion.

-So, let’s go through the exercise, made easy by Forman’s indispensable site, Baseball Reference.
+So, let’s go through the exercise, which was made easy by Forman’s indispensable site, Baseball Reference.
 I think you’ll find it interesting, possibly even fascinating.

 Todd Helton’s Home/Road Splits